lordkhonsu/go-soap/README.md

 ## Derived types

-You can register to use a derived type at an exact location by doing so:
+You can register to use a derived type at an exact location by writing:

 ```
 	request.SetTypeExtension("/s:Envelope/Body[1]/SampleOperationMsg[1]", "tns:SampleDerivedOperationMsg")